anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-01-lab-environment-overview.md

 YOUR_GCP_MULTI_REGION="US"
 ```

-### Listing of Cloud Storage Buckets
+### Cloud Storage Buckets created

-Run the command below for bucket listing in Cloud Shell-
+After running the next module, you should see the listing below, when you paste the command below in Cloud Shell-
 ```
 gsutil ls
 ```